jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/The Riemann zeta function.md

 $$
 Bounding this sum

-We are now going to try to get a functional equation for $\zeta$ in terms of [[Complex Analysis --- math-135/notes/The gamma function#_definition _ the gamma function|the gamma function]].
+We are now going to try to get a functional equation for $\zeta$ in terms of [[Complex analysis --- math-135/notes/The gamma function#_definition _ the gamma function|the gamma function]].

 ##### _theorem:_ functional equation for $\zeta$